r-lidar/lidR/README.md

 R package for airborne LiDAR data manipulation and visualisation for forestry applications

-lidR package provides functions to read `.las` files, plot a cloud of points, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate liDAR data.
-LidR is designed mainly for research purposes using an area-based approach.
+lidR package provides functions to read and write `.las` and `.laz` files, plot a cloud of points, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate liDAR data. lidR package is designed mainly for research purposes using an area-based approach.

 lidR provides an open-source and R-based implementation of the main functions from software like FUSION or lastools. lidR is flexible because it allows the user to program their own tools rather rely on a set of predefined tools.

 # Install lidR

-## Install lidR - Linux

 Install dependencies

-    sudo apt-get install liblas-dev libboost-dev
+    installed.packages(c("rgl","reshape2","tools","parallel","fields","raster","rgdal","plyr","rgeos","data.table","dplyr","sp","Rcpp"))

 Install from github with devtools

-    install.package("devtools")
+    install.packages("devtools")
     devtools::install_github("Jean-Romain/lidR")
     library(lidR)

-## Install lidR - Windows

-Since v1.1.0 it not so easy to install it on Windows because lidR depend on external library such as `liblas`.
-Windows does not provide fair tools easily develop computer tools.
+Note for Windows users

+Installation might work as well as for GNU/Linux.
+But maybe not...
+Windows behaviours are... unpredictable.
+Please send me a message if it does not work.
+I spent so much time to make it working on Windows.
+Please consider using a real operating system the next time.
+You will save developpers lifes... and also kittens.

 # Features